MartinEesmaa/VVCEasy/README.md

 See [Bitmovin.md](Bitmovin.md).

-# FFmpeg VVENC & VVDEC support
+# FFmpeg VVDEC & xHE-AAC support

-FFmpeg VVC Encoder & Decoder supports of Windows, Mac and Linux.
+FFmpeg VVC Decoder & xHE-AAC supports of Windows, Mac and Linux.

 See [FFMPEGVVC.md](FFMPEGVVC.md).

-# MPV libvvdec support (Windows x64/Android only)
+# MPV libvvdec + xHE-AAC support (Windows x64/Android only)

-MPV libvvdec Decoder supports only of Windows x64 & Android.
+MPV libvvdec & xHE-AAC supports only of Windows x64 & Android.

-The VVC and MP4 muxed with VVC codec can be played on MPV libvvdec version.
+The VVC and MP4 muxed with VVC codec can be played on MPV libvvdec + xHE-AAC version.
 Only MP4 muxed with VVC supports seek.

 See [MPV.md](MPV.md).